davnils/spoty/README.md

 Here the returned value is a producer of artist objects.
 If you don't need constant-space streaming, then you can extract the corresponding list by calling `fetchAll ⩬ Monad m ⇒ P.Producer a m ∅ → m [a]`.
 When you're only interested in the first result (e.g. when searching for a well-known artist), it's useful to call `fetchOne ⩬ Monad m ⇒ P.Producer a m ∅ → m (Maybe a)`.
-In the other cases you will need functions available from the pipes package.
+In the other cases you will need functions available in the pipes package.

 Finally, error handling is implemented with exceptions being thrown when HTTP or JSON decoding errors occur.